All social media accounts of Sir Jeffrey Donaldson have been taken offline

-All social media accounts of DUP Sir Jeffrey Donaldson appear to have been taken offline
+All social media accounts of DUP leader Sir Jeffrey Donaldson have been taken offline

-All social media accounts belonging to DUP leader Sir Jeffrey Donaldson appear to have been deleted.

 and live on Freeview channel 276